alkonosst/SettingsManagerESP32/README.md

 ## Important notes

-The `string` and `bytestream` types are special.
+The `string` and `byte stream` types are special.
 When reading a value of these types using `getValue()`, **you need to give a mutex using the** `giveMutex()` **method after you are done using the value**, like this: